‘Young And The Restless’ Spoilers: New Face Appears In GC, Nick Saves Sharon, Ex-Lovers To Revisit Their Past?

 Young and the Restless spoilers tease Nick (Joshua Morrow) and Sharon (Sharon Case) are going to grow closer to each other in the upcoming weeks.
 Sharon will be involved in resolving a case involving a prostitution ring.
-Crystal who happens to be Tessa’s sister asked for help from Sharon.
+Crystal, who happens to be Tessa’s sister, asked for help from Sharon.
 Sharon can be persistent if she wants to accomplish something, and knowing Alice Johnson (Tamara Clutterbuck) could be involved will push her to learn more about what’s happening.

 Y&R Casting News